aaronriostx/TSEUQLib/README.md

-# TSEUQLib
-Taylor Series Expansion Uncertainty Quantification Library (TSEUQLib): Conduct UQ and sensitivity analysis with the Taylor series expansion surrogate model.
+# TSEUQLib: Taylor Series Expansion Uncertainty Quantification Library
+Construct Taylor series expansions for surrogate modelling.
+Compute UQ and sensitivity analysis metrics of the Taylor series expansion.

+# Prerequisites
+Install OTILib from [Link text](https://github.com/mauriaristi/otilib).
+This will create a new conda environment with OTILib installed.

+Activate the otilib conda environment, for example:
+`conda activate pyoti`

+Add the TSEUQLib dependencies to the otilib conda environment with:
+`conda env update -f environment.yml`

+# Copyright
+LANL **O5031**

 © 2025.
 Triad National Security, LLC.
 All rights reserved.